 - Invite university or community experts to discuss test-taking skills, study methods, time management etc.

 - Invite an older member or alumnus to talk about the organization’s early days, its founding, special traditions, and prominent former members.

-- Invite leaders of the councils to speak on Greek governance including their goals and expectations of the Greek system.
+- Invite leaders of the councils to speak on organizational governance including their goals and expectations of the student involvement system.

 - Organize a 5k run/walk with the proceeds going to the charity of your choice.

 - Plan a visit to the local dog shelter and walk the dogs.